dragosconst/neMag/README.md

 ## Bug reporting
 We mainly used the "Bugs" column from Jira for bug reporting.
 A bug example: https://proiectmds.atlassian.net/browse/PM-61 .
 Bugs related to pull requests were usually reported directly in the github interface, example: https://github.com/dragosconst/neMag/pull/13 .

+## Installation guide
+If you wish to run neMag locally, you will need Visual Studio 2017 or later, with its respective .NET modules.
+Clone the git repo wherever you wish to save the project and open the <i>neMag.sln</i> file.<br/><br/>
+Next, you should clean the project.
+Due to our .gitignore file, certain executables used by Visual Studio are absent from the repo, but cleaning the project will solve all such issues.
+Go to the <b>Build</b> menu to find the <b>Clean Solution</b> option.<br/><br/>
+Even thought the project will build with no issues now, there's yet another step.
+Go to the <i>App_Data</i> folder in VS, right click it and hover over <b>Add</b> and click <b>SQL Server Database</b>.
+You will need to use a local database, since we did not upload our database to the repo.
+It's also very important that you name it <i>Database1</i>, otherwise you will have to manually edit your connection string.<br/><br/>
+After this, the project will work as expected.
+There are three users created by default, one for every role.
+Their user information can be found in the <i>Startup.cs</i> file.